 The Public Information Office regularly shares Vision Zero information with the public through Rockville 11, Rockville Reports, and the city's multiple social media channels.
-More over, city staff are available to attend and present at regularly scheduled community meetings.
+Moreover, city staff are available to attend and present at regularly scheduled community meetings.
 The contact information for setting up an in person meeting is available on the city's website.
+City staff also regularly provides updates to the Rockville Transportation and Mobility Commission, the Rockville Bicycle Advisory Committee, and the Rockville Pedestrian Advocacy Committee regarding Vision Zero projects and plans.